alexhippo/sql-library-manager/README.md

 - search for books based on title, author, genre and published year
 - delete books

+The app follows the mockup designs in the mockups folder and the markup in the example-markup folder, with some slight tweaks for better accessibility.

 ## Motivation
 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).